-Although the Pier is located within the South Boston DPA, the structure's principal use has been as an office, exhibition and event space for more than three decades.
+Although the Pier is located within the South Boston DPA, the structure's principal use has been as office, exhibition, and event space for more than three decades.
 At the time the DPA boundaries were established in 1978, the Pier was primarily underutilized warehouse space but did host occasional cruise ship port calls.

 The WTC redevelopment was authorized in the early 1980s prior to the period in which Chapter 91 regulations were revised to include filled tidelands and to reflect new public purposes.
-At the time that the Pier was being considered for redevelopment, oceangoing freight business had declined and Massport relocated cruise ship operations to the Black Falcon terminal and committed to use the Pier apron for commercial passenger vessels.
-The redevelopment of the WTC was deemed by the DEP not to require a Chapter 91 license as the project had completed MEPA review prior to January 1, 1984.
-Therefore, there is no existing license for the current uses.
+At the time that the Pier was being considered for redevelopment, oceangoing freight business had declined, and Massport had relocated cruise ship operations to the Black Falcon terminal and committed to use the Pier apron for commercial passenger vessels.
+The redevelopment of the WTC was deemed by the DEP not to require a Chapter 91 license as the project had completed Massachusetts Environmental Policy Act (MEPA) review prior to January 1, 1984.
+Therefore, there is no existing Chapter 91 license for the current uses.

-While the building has been used principally for non-maritime uses for more than three decades, the Pier apron has been used continuously to support commercial passenger vessel uses, consistent with the DPA designation, and ground lease payments for the building have helped to support maritime infrastructure investments by Massport.
+While the building has been used principally for non-maritime uses for more than three decades, the Pier apron has been used continuously to support commercial passenger vessel uses, consistent with the DPA designation, and ground lease payments for the building to Massport have helped to support maritime infrastructure investments undertaken by Massport.